simonchen/maoyan_font_decryption/README.md

-# Background
+# Font Encryption Technique
 The python module could be extended for any site who uses same **Font Encryption Technique**.

-Recently, the font encryption technique is quite popularity on many Chinese sites for prevent data scraping, those senstive data such as the digits(0~9) are encoded using a special method - Font encryption, below is an typical example on maoyan.com (a popular movie site in Chinese)
+Recently, the font encryption technique is widely used for many Chinese sites for prevent data scraping, those senstive data such as the digits(0~9) are encoded using a special method - Font encryption, below is an typical example on maoyan.com (a popular movie site in Chinese)
 ![Maoyan.com - Font encryption](maoyan_font_screenshot.png)